 3. Legal and Compliance Issues

 With regulations like the GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act), businesses are now held to rigorous data protection standards.
-Non-compliance can lead to hefty fines and penalties.
+A strong security and compliance posture is essential, because non-compliance can lead to hefty fines and penalties.

 4. Operational Downtime